-The Michael Ho Memorial Travel Scholarship was established in 2006 to honor Michael Ho's (BA 1984, MBA 1988) legacy and love for learning, architecture, and travel.
-The income from the Michael Ho Endowed Scholarship Fund is to be used to award an annual travel scholarship to a third-year undergraduate majoring in architecture at the College of Environmental Design (CED).
+The Michael Ho Memorial Travel Scholarship was established in 2006 to honor Michael Ho's legacy and love for learning, architecture, and travel.
+The award is an annual travel scholarship to a third-year undergraduate student majoring in architecture at the College of Environmental Design.
 The award is based on financial need.
-Prize amount is allocated to 1-2 students.

 Full-time (enrolled at least one full semester during the current year) undergraduate students majoring in architecture who are currently in their junior year and have financial need

-Please submit the following materials as a single PDF in the Online Registration and Eligibility Form by the deadline:
+Please submit the following materials as a single PDF file using the application form by the deadline:

-- A statement of purpose (500 words maximum) explaining the proposed travel plans and the personal and educational value gained from pursing these travels.
+Explain your proposed travel plans and the personal and educational value gained from pursuing the itinerary.